sobanvuex/digitalocean-percona-mysql/Debian.md

 ## Set Up
 The steps in this tutorial require the user to have root privileges on your VPS.
 You can see how to set that up in the [Initial Server Setup](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04) in steps 3 and 4.

-## I - Add Percona's repositories and key
+## Step Oen — Add Percona's repositories and key

   - Open terminal and execute the following command to add the repository